Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical

 In both cases, $x(t)\simeq \tilde{x}(t)+C$ for large $(t-t_{0})$, where $C$ is a positive constant.
 For the linear case, $C=v\lambda^{-1}$; for the nonlinear case, $C\simeq (\mu/2)\sqrt{\pi/\lambda}$, the last term in Eq.\ \ref{eq:moving-fixed-ex2}.
 We conclude that for a system with a moving fixed point, the long-term dynamics follows the fixed point $\tilde{x}(t)$ plus a constant, represented by the last term in Eq.\ \ref{eq:moving-fixed-point2}, which is the displacement of $\tilde{x}(t)$ within the characteristic time $\lambda^{-1}$.

-To briefly summarize, there are three key features of a pullback attractor: it always exists, it is unique, and it is a close counterpart of the corresponding autonomous ODE attractor under a small perturbation.
-It is also important to keep in mind, that a pullback attractor needs not be a single curve of $t$ (called a point attractor).
-It can be an entire interval.
-One such example is $\tfrac{\rd x}{\rd t} = x(t-x)$, the pullback attractor of which is the set of $t<x<0$ for $t\le 0$ and $0<x<t$ for $t\ge 0$.
+To briefly summarize, there are three key features of the pullback attractor: if it exists, then it is unique, and it is a close counterpart of the corresponding autonomous ODE attractor under a small perturbation.
+It is also important to keep in mind, that a pullback attractor needs not be a single curve of $t$.
+It can be an envelope.
+One such example is $\tfrac{\rd x}{\rd t} = x-t^2x^2$, the pullback attractor of which in $x_0\ge0$ is the set $[0,\frac{1}{(t-1)^2+1}]$ \cite{Robinson2012attractors}.